Serena gets serious, easy for Murray

 Mayer finished off Frenchman Richard Gasquet 6-3 6-1 3-6 6-2 and will face defending champion Novak Djokovic on Wednesday, while Kohlschreiber ended the run of American qualifier Brian Baker to reach his first grand slam quarter-final in which he will play French showman Jo-Wilfried Tsonga.

-Tsonga was the last player to book a place in the last eight, reeling in American Mardy Fish to win 4-6 7-6 6-4 6-4 in a stop-start tussle.
+Tsonga was the last player through, reeling in American Mardy Fish to win 4-6 7-6 6-4 6-4 in a stop-start tussle.

 With nine of the past 12 women's singles titles going to either Serena Williams or sister Venus, the scratching of another name on the trophy, as Kvitova did last year, is regarded as a personal affront by the siblings.